 Lowe's (LOW) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the home improvement retailer had gained 9.73% over the past month, lagging the Retail-Wholesale sector's gain of 10.77% and outpacing the S&P 500's gain of 5.85% in that time.
+Prior to today's trading, shares of the home improvement retailer had gained 12.66% over the past month.
+This has outpaced the Retail-Wholesale sector's gain of 6.97% and the S&P 500's gain of 6.66% in that time.

-Investors will be hoping for strength from LOW as it approaches its next earnings release, which is expected to be August 19, 2020.
-The company is expected to report EPS of $1.25, down 41.86% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $23.32 billion, up 11.09% from the year-ago period.
+Wall Street will be looking for positivity from LOW as it approaches its next earnings report date.
+This is expected to be August 19, 2020.
+On that day, LOW is projected to report earnings of $2.65 per share, which would represent year-over-year growth of 23.26%.
+Meanwhile, our latest consensus estimate is calling for revenue of $23.66 billion, up 12.71% from the prior-year quarter.

-Investors might also notice recent changes to analyst estimates for LOW.
-Recent revisions tend to reflect the latest near-term business trends.
+Any recent changes to analyst estimates for LOW should also be noted by investors.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Our research shows that these estimate changes are directly correlated with near-term stock prices.
 To benefit from this, we have developed the Zacks Rank, a proprietary model which takes these estimate changes into account and provides an actionable rating system.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 1.22% higher.
-LOW is holding a Zacks Rank of #3 (Hold) right now.
+Within the past 30 days, our consensus EPS projection has moved 2.55% higher.
+LOW is currently sporting a Zacks Rank of #3 (Hold).

-In terms of valuation, LOW is currently trading at a Forward P/E ratio of 22.11.
-For comparison, its industry has an average Forward P/E of 19.69, which means LOW is trading at a premium to the group.
+Digging into valuation, LOW currently has a Forward P/E ratio of 22.39.
+Its industry sports an average Forward P/E of 18.51, so we one might conclude that LOW is trading at a premium comparatively.

-It is also worth noting that LOW currently has a PEG ratio of 1.41.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-Building Products - Retail stocks are, on average, holding a PEG ratio of 2.31 based on yesterday's closing prices.
+Also, we should mention that LOW has a PEG ratio of 1.43.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+Building Products - Retail stocks are, on average, holding a PEG ratio of 1.43 based on yesterday's closing prices.

 The Building Products - Retail industry is part of the Retail-Wholesale sector.
-This group has a Zacks Industry Rank of 21, putting it in the top 9% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 17, which puts it in the top 7% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.